We are thrilled to share that Portland voters will have the opportunity this fall to consider a change to our city government.

 We’re proud to be a Fair Shot For All coalition partner.
 Our work as a coalition is centered on ideas and input from those both historically and currently bearing the burden of unjust systems.
 In 2022, Fair Shot for All will be focused on: Universal Legal Representation, Transforming Justice, and Farmworker Overtime.

 Our board and youth leaders are the core of Next Up’s community.
 We’re so grateful for everything they contribute to Next Up, and we want to uplift their voices to our extended community!
-Below we’ve highlighted six board of directors and youth action team members who shared their stories with us.
-We also conducted one deeper interview with youth advocate Aishiki Nag.
-Check it out!
+Below we’ve highlighted six board of directors and youth action team members who shared their stories with our amazing Development Intern, Caroline Gao, who created the following posts and video.
+Check it out below!

 Read on to learn more about Aishiki and 5 other members of Next Up’s community.